-Tesla models compared: if you’re considering the Model S, 3, X or Y, we show you the fastest, cheapest and best
+Tesla models compared: if you’re considering the Model S, 3, X or Y, we show you the fastest, cheapest and best.

 Tesla is a car company like no other.
 It brought electric cars to the mainstream with its first five-seat model, 2012’s Model S, and shocked legacy carmakers who suddenly looked 10 years behind.
-While the company might be best-known for its semi-autonomous driving tech and its idiosyncratic boss, Tesla’s impact on the current push to electric cars shouldn’t be underestimated.
+While the company might be best-known for its semi-autonomous driving tech and its controversial boss, Tesla’s impact on the current push to electric cars shouldn’t be underestimated.

 Its products are impressive, but they’re also backed up by arguably the UK’s best charging network.
 With its Tesla Supercharger network, the US carmaker has taken control of charging infrastructure.
 Go to most motorway service stations and you’ll see a huge bank of Tesla chargers, and they’re found in a lot of other destinations as well.
 You’ll usually be able to get a vacant one, and they typically work as well – unlike some of the other charging networks you might come across.